douglasgreen/duolingo/esperanto/vocab.md

 - to listen - aŭskulti
 - to live - vivi
 - to look at - rigardi al
-- to look - rigardi
+- to look; to watch - rigardi
 - to love - ami
 - to make - fari
 - to meet - renkonti
 - to need - bezoni
-- too (as well) - ankaŭ
 - too (excessively) - tro
 - too many - tro multaj
 - too much - tro multe